genai-latex-proofreader/genai-latex-proofreader/README.md

 # Contributions

-Contributions or ideas are welcome!
+Contributions, feedback or ideas are welcome!

+Feel free to [contact me](https://github.com/matiasdahl) or raise an [issue](https://github.com/genai-latex-proofreader/genai-latex-proofreader/issues) in this repo.

 # License